OpenDAWN/brush-vis/README.md

-## Breakpoint function editor
+## Selection tool

-> Breakpoint editor component
+> Selection layer based on the d3 generic brush component

-Use this module to edit breakpoints over a shared timeline.
+Use this module to select '.selectable' items in a timeline.
 The module relies on a [timeline](https://github.com/Ircam-RnD/timeLine) instance.
 ###Demo

-A woring demo for this module can be found [here](https://ircam-rnd.github.io/breakpoint-edit)
+A woring demo for this module can be found [here](https://ircam-rnd.github.io/brush-vis)
 ### Usage

 #### Data